flakiness/kubik/README.md

 Task.init(import.meta);

-setInterval(() => console.log(Date.now()), 150);
+// setInterval will keep node.js process from exiting. setInterval(() => console.log(Date.now()), 150);
-// The process will keep running, but Kubik will know that this task is "done".
+// This is how Kubik will know that this task is "done".
 Task.done();
 ```